Study Notes on Breathing and Exchange of Gases

 MECHANISM OF BREATHING

-- Breathing process is consists of two stages one is inspiration during which atmospheric air is drawn in and expiration by which the alveolar air is released out.
+- The breathing process is consists of two stages one is inspiration during which atmospheric air is drawn in and expiration by which the alveolar air is released out.

-- Inspiration can occur if the pressure within the lungs is less than the atmospheric pressure as example there is a negative pressure in the lungs with respect to atmospheric pressure.
+- Inspiration can occur if the pressure within the lungs is less than the atmospheric pressure for example there is a negative pressure in the lungs with respect to atmospheric pressure.

-- Basically inspiration is initiated by the contraction of diagram which increase the volume of the thoracic chamber in the anterior posterior axis.
+- Basically, inspiration is initiated by the contraction of the diagram which increases the volume of the thoracic chamber in the anterior-posterior axis.

-- The overall increase in a thoracic volume cause of similar increase in pulmonary volume.
+- The overall increase in thoracic volume cause by a similar increase in pulmonary volume.

-- Increase in pulmonary volume decrease the intrapulmonary pressure to less than the atmospheric pressure which forces the air from outside to move into the lungs example inspiration.
+- An increase in pulmonary volume decreases the intrapulmonary pressure to less than the atmospheric pressure which forces the air from outside to move into the lungs example inspiration.

 RESPIRATORY VOLUMES AND CAPACITIES